spelljammr/liri-bot/README.md

-# liri-bot
+# LIRI-Bot

-## LIRI-Bot
+## **Overview**

 This assignment was created as a homework during the UC Berkeley Extension's Full Stack Bootcamp.
-For this assignment, we were challenged to utilize our newly acquired Node.js skills in order to create an application that can do the following on command:
+For this assignment, we were challenged to utilize our newly acquired Node.js skills in order to create an application that can retrieve the following on command.

+* Upcoming concert dates for a specified artist
-* Retrieve Spotify search results
+* Spotify search results for a specified song
-* Retrieve upcoming concerts for a queried artist.
+* Details from a specified movie

+---
-## Installation
+## **Installation**
 1. From terminal or git-terminal, navigate to your desired download directory and run the following:

     `git clone https://github.com/ahydorn/liri-bot.git`